shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-ad-call-reference.md

 The requests differ from those made by the SDK as follows:

 - We ask for the ad in varying formats ?
-JavaScript (the default), JSON, and HTML
+JavaScript (the default), JSON, and HTML.
 - We use the `curl` command line tool to request the ad from the server; for more information about `curl`, see the project website at [https://curl.haxx.se/](https://curl.haxx.se/).

 > [!NOTE]